21. Should I work for free?

 34. Caffeinated Beverages

 We're constantly being updated on the health risks of various foods and beverages.
 Energy drinks are associated with insomnia, tooth decay, stomach damage and plenty of other scary things.
-If you're a designer that keeps your eyes open with caffeine, check out this infographic and see if you should start cutting back...
+If you're a designer who keeps your eyes open with caffeine, check out this infographic and see if you should start cutting back...

 Next page: More of the best infographics around